MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 ![JDBC_AAD_Token](../../connect/jdbc/media/jdbc_aad_token.png)

-2. Logon to your Azure SQL Server’s user database as an Azure Active Directory admin and using a T-SQL command provision a contained database user for your application principal.
+2. Log on to your Azure SQL Server’s user database as an Azure Active Directory admin and using a T-SQL command provision a contained database user for your application principal.
 See the [Connecting to SQL Database or SQL Data Warehouse By Using Azure Active Directory Authentication](https://azure.microsoft.com/en-us/documentation/articles/sql-database-aad-authentication/) for more details on how to create an Azure Active Directory admin and a contained database user.